April 21, 2026

 The real cost of poor experience shows up in the data.
 Every confusing layout, delay, or mismatch quietly drains your conversion rate.

-• A well-structured, intuitive interface can raise conversion rates by up to 400%.
-(Forrester)
+- According to Forrester, a well-structured, intuitive interface can raise conversion rates by up to 400%.

-• A one-second delay in page load time lowers conversions by 7%.
-(VWO)
+- According to VWO research, a one-second delay in page load time lowers conversions by 7%.

-• Mobile generates around 59% of all web traffic, yet average conversion rates reach only 2.2%, compared with 4.3% on desktop.
-(GO-Globe).
+- According to GO-Globe, mobile generates around 59% of all web traffic, yet average conversion rates reach only 2.2%, compared with 4.3% on desktop.
 That gap is about untested layouts, hidden CTAs, and forms that behave differently on mobile.
-Each friction point shows up in conversion data, but only behavioral analytics reveals the cause.

 Once you understand what real CRO is, the data shows just how much poor experience costs.